culturecreates/artsdata-data-model/README.md

-## Artsdata Data Model Documentation
+## Artsdata Data Model v{{ site.data.versions.schemaVersion}}

 A simple data model for Performing Arts Events and related Places, People and Organizations.

-Here are the main Classes used.
+Here are the main Classes used in the date we collect.

 ![Image](images/artsdata_event_model-3.png)